uakbr/uakbr/README.md

 ### 📩 [umair@tesla.com.ai](https://tesla.com)

 ## 👋 **About Me**
 Hi, I'm Umair.
-At 29, I'm completing my PhD in Artificial Intelligence alongside full-time work.
+I'm completing my PhD in Artificial Intelligence alongside full-time work.
 Below is a curated archive of sounds, science, visions, and writings that have profoundly inspired me over the years.

  * 📚 **Master of Business Administration (MBA)** in Business (**4.0 GPA**).
  * 📚 **Master of Science (MS)** in Cybersecurity and Information Assurance (**4.0 GPA**).